TinkerTools/tinker-hp/README.md

 iii) <B>Support:</B>

-We provide support to registered users only (http://tinker-hp.ip2ct.upmc.fr/?Download-instructions).
+We provide support to registered users only (see i) ).

 Email: TinkerHP_Support@ip2ct.upmc.fr